stjude/RNAIndel/README.md

 4. Collect indels which are validated as germline or artifact in N samples or more (recurrent non-somatic indels). <br>
 5. Format the recurrent non-somatic indels in VCF format.<br>
 6. Index the VCF file with Tabix.<br>
-7. Apply the panel to your new sample. <br>
 <br>